ANUBHAV07-hub/CodeHack/README.md

 33) Inheritance1 -------is Java InheritanceI problem where we learn the concept of inheritance.
 34) Inheritance2 -------is Java InheritanceII problem where we learn how to implement inheritance.
 35) AbstractClass1 ------is Java AbstractClass1 problem where we learn about abstract class and its implementation.
+36) Interface1 ------is Java Interface1 problem where we learn about interface and its implementation.